- If a student is in a different academic department than my home department, can I still mentor this student?

 As a faculty mentor, you should guide the student’s writing of the proposal and review the proposal before it is submitted, particularly the budget section.
 You will also write a detailed letter of recommendation for your student, affirming the student’s capability and preparation plan as well as your willingness to mentor the student through the end of the research project.

 The Hamel Center offers proposal writing workshops and one-on-one consultation on proposals well ahead of the application deadlines to give students time to make revisions before submitting.
-We also offer advice on types of grants available, and a workshop on effective oral presentation of research.
+We also offer advice on they types of grants available.

 As a faculty mentor, you are responsible for helping your student with the following: